 - 2 cups shelled edamame, cooked

-- 4 cups broccoli, cut into small pieces and lightly steamed
+- 4 cups broccoli, cut into bite-sized florets and lightly steamed

-- Add all ingredients to a large bowl and mix well.
+- Add all salad ingredients to a large mixing bowl and mix well.

-- Store in the fridge in a container for up to 4 days.
+- Serve right away or store in the fridge in a container for up to 4 days.